rJefferyXie/Pathfinding-Visualizer/README.md

   * The order of traversal for DFS is up, right, down, left
 * Time complexity is O(N + E), where N is number of nodes and E is number of edges
 * Space complexity is O(N), where N is the number of nodes in the call stack

+## Credits and Acknowledgement <a name="creds"></a>
+I followed this video during the start of this project, just to built a solid foundation and wrap my head around A* search. https://www.youtube.com/watch?v=JtiK0DOeI4A&ab_channel=TechWithTim

+I got the idea for this project from this video: https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=388s&ab_channel=Cl%C3%A9mentMihailescu